Home/Blog/Well-Being/Hair Care/Male Pattern Baldness: Causes, Symptoms, Stages, and Treatment

 Read time : 9 min

-Androgenetic alopecia, commonly called male pattern baldness, is a widespread hair loss condition that impacts millions of men across the globe.
-It is characterised by a gradual thinning of scalp hair, typically starting at the temples and crown, which can eventually lead to significant balding over time.
-While it is not a life-threatening condition, hair loss in men can have a significant impact on a man’s self-esteem and confidence.
-In this article, we will explore the causes, symptoms, stages, and treatment options for male pattern baldness.
+Androgenetic alopecia, often known as male pattern baldness, is a widespread hair loss condition that affects millions of men around the world.
+It is distinguished by a slow thinning of scalp hair, usually beginning at the temples and crown, which can progress to substantial balding over time.
+While not a life-threatening ailment, men’s hair loss can have a substantial influence on their self-esteem and confidence.
+In this post, we’ll look at the causes, symptoms, phases, and treatments for male pattern baldness.

 What Is Male Pattern Baldness?